September 18, 2020

 June 15, 2020 12:00 PM to 1:30 PM

 Cato’s Live Online Policy Forum hosted a debate that revealed radically divergent views about who should control education.
 The debate featured Elizabeth Bartholet, Morris Wasserstein Public Interest Professor of Law and Faculty Director, Child Advocacy Program, Harvard University; Kerry McDonald, Adjunct Scholar, Cato Institute, and author of Unschooled: Raising Curious, Well‐Educated Children outside the Conventional Classroom; Milton Gaither, Professor of Education, Messiah College, and author of Homeschooling: An American History; and Neal McCluskey, Director, Center for Educational Freedom, Cato Institute.
+Watch the recorded debate.

 5 Things I Learned Debating the Harvard Prof Who Called for a “Presumptive Ban” on Homeschooling